How brilliant is Arsenal and Netherlands forward Vivianne Miedema?

 Article top media content

-She's been topping scoring charts since her teens and she shows no sign of slowing down: when Vivianne Miedema isn't getting goals herself, the Arsenal and Netherlands forward is usually setting them up for someone else.
+She's been topping scoring charts since her teens and before her injury in December 2022 had shown little sign of slowing down: when Vivianne Miedema isn't getting goals herself, the Arsenal and Netherlands forward is usually setting them up for someone else.

-We salute a 2017 European champion who has celebrated (if usually in quite a low-key way) more than 300 senior career goals while still only 25.
+We salute a 2017 European champion who has celebrated (if usually in quite a low-key way) more than 300 senior career goals while still only in her mid-20s.

 Vivianne Miedema: What they say